carlow78/brew-bliss/README.md

 ## Bug Fixing

-Throughout, the development of bug fixes were implemented, all fixes were committed to github starting with "fix: ... " and can be viewed here - https://github.com/search?q=repo%3Acarlow78%2Fbrew-bliss+fix&type=commits
+Throughout, the development of the website bugs were fixed when possible, all fixes were committed to github starting with "fix: ... " and can be viewed here - https://github.com/search?q=repo%3Acarlow78%2Fbrew-bliss+fix&type=commits